 When switching in the Annotate mode for a text classification dataset, the labels in the record cards become clickable and you can annotate the records by simply clicking on them.
-You can also validate the predictions shown in a slightly darker tone by pressing the Validate button:
+For multi-label classification tasks, you can also annotate a record with no labels by either validating an empty selection or deselecting all labels.